2014 FirstGrass Concert

 For over a decade now Yonder Mountain String Band has officially "kicked-off" Telluride Bluegrass with their Wednesday night show at the Telluride Conference Center.
 Five years ago we decided that kick-off needed a kick-off of its own...

-Join us in the inspiring location of Sunset Plaza in Mountain Village for this free outdoor show from 4-8pm on Wednesday, June 19 featuring Steep Canyon Rangers, Lake Street Dive and Rosco Bandana.
+Join us in the inspiring location of Sunset Plaza in Mountain Village for this free outdoor show on Wednesday, June 18 from 5-8pm featuring the virtuosic, high-energy bluegrass of Frank Solivan & Dirty Kitchen and the stunningly soulful folk-rock of The Lone Bellow.

 Sunset Plaza in Mountain Village